 A project manager brought together a team of professors, graduate students, and undergraduates to develop a mathematics textbook.
 One of the major goals of the team was to present the information in a compelling way.
 To encourage innovation the project manager was lenient with the dress code, noise levels, and even space (there were members of the team that liked to wander).
 This created a comfortable atmosphere where participants felt welcome to take risks and suggest a variety of ideas.
-This approach was not, however, in line with the lenient atmosphere or ask the team to abide by the expectations of the university.
+This approach was not, however, in line with the expectations of the university in which they were housed.
+The project manager had to decide if he wanted to maintain the lenient atmosphere or ask the team to abide by the expectations of the university.
 Feeling that the innovation of the project would suffer by changing the dynamic the group had established, the project manager chose to rent office space off-campus.